stackbit-projects/good-oregano-dc386/content/pages/diagnoseme.md

       will appear.

-      [Diagnose
-      me](/diagnoseme) in the development process and follow this unique game!
+      [Join Us](/diagnoseme) in the development process and follow this unique game!
     actions: []
     type: section_hero
   - title: recent posts